NZAC Expedition Fund

-Please use our Expedition Fund application form (Word, 116KB) when applying for a grant.
+Please use our Expedition Fund application form (Word format 104kb) (PDF format 32kb) when applying for a grant.
+(Note: check your browser's pop-up blocker settings if the above forms do not open, or try another browser).
 Once completed, this form can be either emailed to expeditionfund [at] alpineclub [dot] org [dot] nz or posted to The Convener, Overseas Climbing Committee, New Zealand Alpine Club Inc., PO Box 786, Christchurch Mail Centre 8140.

 The Overseas Climbing Committee considers applications twice a year - applications must be submitted by either 31 January or 31 July .
 Applications received outside these times will not be considered.
 Grants can not be made to expeditions that have already left the country.

 These vary but will always include the following: